uweeby/Insight/README.md

 # To Build:
 Download this project and open in Unity.
 Download Mirror from one of the two locations listed above.
-Build one of the example scenes via the Tools menu.
+Run the example scenes in editor.
+Note: The Spawner example requires the use of the build menu (Under Tools at the top) to have a seperate running Standalone to spawn.

 # Examples:
 ChatModule - Sends messages to players anywhere in the game.
 LoginModule - Simple user/pass verification
+BasicSpawner - Creates GameServer with incrementing port numbers
-SpawnerModule - Creates ZoneServers on Start and OnDemand (OnDemand not implemented yet)
+ComplexSpawner - Create and register GameServer with GameManagerModule (not implemented yet)
-ZoneModule - Manage the Zones spawned by SpawnerModule (not implemented yet) DatabaseModule - Working on support for MySQL and SQLite (not implemented yet)
+Database - Working on support for MySQL and SQLite (not implemented yet)

 # License:
 Follow the included Mirror license.
 Otherwise Insight has no specific licensing of its own and can be used/copied anyway you see fit.